tosingfung/tosingfung.github.io/_posts/2021-05-09-how-to-set-up-github-pages.md

 ## Set up a single page

-First, register a GitHub account with the user name: **tosingfung**.
-Create a **public** repository named: **tosingfung.github.io**  It seems you can only use this name for the repository, anything else (I tried tosingfung) would result in your page URL being tosingfung.tosingfung.github.info, which feels like a page for that that specific repository instead of a page for the account (the user).
-The repository is now.
-Next, in the **Setting** tab of that repository, go to **Page**, and click **Change theme**.
-Now choose any theme you like and click **Change theme**.
+1. Register a GitHub account.
+   <br>I am using `tosingfung` as my username

+2. Create a **public** repository named: `tosingfung.github.io`

+   > You must use this format, ie. `{username}.github.io`

+3. In the **Setting** tab of that repository, go to **Page**, and click **Change theme**.
+Choose any one theme.
 Two files will be automatically generated:

-- `_config.yml`
-- `index.md`

-Open `index.md` by clicking **Edit this file**.
-Do not modify the YAML front matter!
-Now you simply need to write in markdown, for example a CV.
-Remember to click **Commit change**.
-Now people can read this single page by going to the URL **tosingfung.github.io**
+   > _config.yml
+   >
+   > index.md

+4. Open `index.md` by clicking **Edit this file**.

+5. Now you can write the page in markdown format.
+But it will be much easier to first write in any markdown editor (such as Typora), then paste the content here.
+Remember to click **commit changes** when you're done.

+6. This page can now be accessed by visiting https://tosingfung.github.io

+## What's next?

+Of course this will only generate a single page, which suffices when you only need to showcase your product or cv.
+More complicated personal or business websites can be generated with Jekyll and hosted on GitHub.